hakeem-amsagguine/linux/Documentation/filesystems/vfat.rst

 	early than normal.
 Not set by default.

 **rodir**
 	FAT has the ATTR_RO (read-only) attribute.
-On Windows, the ATTR_RO of the directory will just be ignored, and is used only by applications as a flag (e.g. it's set for the customized folder).
+On linux, the ATTR_RO of the directory will just be ignored, and is used only by applications as a flag (e.g. it's set for the customized folder).